South Carolina Medicaid (Healthy Connections) Long Term Care Programs, Benefits & Eligibility

 Financial Requirements

 The income limit for South Carolina ABD Medicaid for a single applicant from March 2024 to Feb.
 2025 is $1,255/month.
-Almost all income is counted (IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.) other than COVID-19 stimulus checks and Holocaust restitution payments.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.

-For married applicants, the 2024 asset limit for South Carolina ABD Medicaid is a combined $14,130, and the income limit is a combined $1,703/month from March 2024 to Feb.
+For married applicants, the 2025 asset limit for South Carolina ABD Medicaid is a combined $14,470, and the income limit is a combined $1,703/month, effective March 2024 through Feb.
 2025.
 These limits apply to married couples with both spouses applying and married couples with just one spouse applying.

 Functional Requirements

-The only functional requirement to receive basic healthcare coverage through South Carolina ABD Medicaid is being aged (65 and over), blind or disabled.
+The only functional requirement to receive basic healthcare coverage – physician’s visits, prescription medication, emergency room visits and short-term hospital stays – through South Carolina ABD Medicaid is being aged (65 and over), blind or disabled.
 For ABD Medicaid applicants and beneficiaries who require long-term care services and supports, the state will administer an assessment of their ability to perform Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and Instrumental Activities of Daily Living (which include shopping, cooking, housekeeping and medication management) to determine the kind of long-term care benefits the state will cover.
+Behavior and cognitive issues will also be considered.

 How South Carolina Medicaid Treats the Home for Eligibility Purposes